dlab-berkeley/Bash-Git/lessons/03_git.md

 1. **Creating a new repository on Github.** Go to this [link](https://docs.github.com/en/get-started/quickstart/create-a-repo) and follow the instructions on how to create a new repository on Github.
-Once you've done this, you have a remote repository (on Github's servers), but **not** a local repository.
+   Make sure to tick the `Add a README file` box under "Initialize this repository with".
+Click on `Create repository`.
+You now have a remote repository (on Github's servers), but **not** a local repository.

 2. **Cloning.** We've done this with the `Bash-Git` repo.
 Cloning a repository means taking a remote repository, and copying it to our local machine to